csihda/adamant/README.md

 - `adamant/backend$ pip install -r requirements.txt`—install the dependencies for the back-end
 - `adamant/backend$ cd ..`—go back to adamant project directory
 - `adamant$ yarn start-api`—start the back-end
-- `adamant$ yarn start`—on a new terminal, in the adamant project directory, start the client-si
+- `adamant$ yarn start`—on a new terminal, in the adamant project directory, start the front-end

 By default, Adamant is accessible at `http://localhost:3000`.